Alveo/pyalveo/readme.rst

-seconds), and the ``has_`` methods will ignore files older than that, so any Client using that Cache will not 'see' those older records, and will instead download that information from the server if it is requested (and update the cache's record at that point)
+seconds), and the ``has_`` methods will ignore files older than that, so any Client using that Cache will not 'see' those older records, and will instead download that information from the server if it is requested (and update the cache's record at that point).

 You can turn off reading from or writing to the cache entirely for a given Client using the Client's ``use_cache`` and ``update_cache``